iJSPARK/iJSPARK.github.io/_posts/2021-11-04-circulardoublylinkedlist.md

 Since the dummy node is at the head of the list, there is no need to process differently for that case inserting into an empty list and inserting at the head of the list.

 * Perform logic
-    1. Create node to insert, set front pointer of node point to A and next pointer point to C.
+    1. Create node to insert, set previous pointer of node point to A and next pointer point to C.
-    2. Update `p->next` next pointer of node A and `p->next->prev` front pointer of node C to point to node B.
+    2. Update `p->next` next pointer of node A and `p->next->prev` previous pointer of node C to point to node B.
     3. Update selected node `crnt` to point to inserting node.

 <img width="800" alt="computer_inside" src="https://user-images.githubusercontent.com/92430498/140598111-2b2682cd-5b5d-416c-b469-832d3ce43783.png">